Fogete/farming-provider/README.md

 ## JointStrategy

-Joint is the contract in charge of:
+Joint is in charge of:

 - Creating the LP
 - Harvesting profits